senserf/picos/README.txt

     signal level (factored by the receiver sensitivity) below which its impact on the receiver is deemed irrelevant.
 It should be set at a fraction of background noise.
 Operations running and killal implemented.

+R070718A:

+    Cosmetics to make VUEE compatible with the improved channel model in SIDE.